Júlio Marcondes Salgado: Early life

 Salgado was born on 1 July 1890 in the city of Pindamonhangaba to Victoriano Clementino Salgado and Anna Euphrosina Marcondes do Amaral Salgado.
 He was the brother of Sérgio, Luiz, Joaquim, Francisco, Euclydia, Francisco Marcondes Salgado and Eneas Marcondes Salgado.

 The Marcondes family had a tradition in public and military service.
 Among the most outstanding people in that family was colonel Manuel Marcondes de Oliveira Melo, the 1st Baron of Pindamonhangaba and commander of the Guard of Honour of Prince Pedro on the occasion of the Grito do Ipiranga (Cry of Ipiranga) that culminated in the independence of Brazil.
 Another highlight in the Marcondes family was the counselor Francisco Inácio Marcondes Homem de Melo, the first and only Baron of Homem de Melo, who figured in the Imperial era as a minister, president of several provinces and historian.

 The Salgado family also had illustrious members of the monarchy and gave São Paulo men such as Antonio Salgado da Silva (the Viscount of Palmeira), Inácio Bicudo de Siqueira Salgado (the Baron of Itapeva) and Benedito Corrêa Salgado, partner of the Baron of Pindamonhangaba in the journey that culminated in the Cry of Ipiranga on the 7th of September.

-In the old Jambeiro farm, owned by his parents, the then young Júlio lived a happy childhood.
-On the horse "Castanho", his favorite mount, he would go from the farm to Pindamonhangaba, or run through the forests of the farm, already foreshadowing the future rider he would become by taking part in equestrian competitions at the head of the São Paulo State Public Force.
+In the old Jambeiro farm, owned by his parents, the then young Júlio lived his childhood.
+On the horse "Castanho", his mount, he would go from the farm to Pindamonhangaba, or run through the forests of the farm, later taking part in equestrian competitions at the head of the São Paulo State Public Force.

 Salgado learned how to read and write at the Grupo Escolar de Pindamonhangaba.
 He had already attended the 2nd year when adversity knocked on his door: the death of his mother.